 Betty Hanson, a former MHK, was the first woman to be elected to the Legislative Council in 1982.
-Since then, three other women have served as MLCs: Clare Christian from 1993 to 2011, Pamela Crowe from 2003 to 2008, and Jane Poole-Wilson from 2017 to date.
-Mrs Poole-Wilson is the first woman MLC who has not previously been an MHK.
+From then until 2018, three other women served as MLCs: Clare Christian from 1993 to 2011, Pamela Crowe from 2003 to 2008, and Jane Poole-Wilson from 2017 to 2018.
+Mrs Poole-Wilson was the first woman MLC who had not previously been an MHK.

 In 2011, Clare Christian, a former MHK and sitting MLC, was elected as President of Tynwald.

 There has not yet been a Madam Speaker of the House of Keys, but Hazel Hannan served as Deputy Speaker between 2004 and 2006.

 Click the names of the Members below to read about the women who have served as MHKs and MLCs.
 Members are listed chronologically, in the order in which they were sworn into office.